Available Now

 Reaching a Decision in Mediation

-"I want my day in court!"
 "This is about principle!"
-"This won't settle!"
+"This will never settle!"
 Parties come to a mediation knowing what they want - or do they?
 They know what's gone wrong... from their perspective.

 However, parties often think in terms of 'all or nothing'.
 They can find it difficult to articulate how the matter can be sorted out, other than in absolute terms like, "I want to be paid in full" or "The applicnt must withdraw the claim."